Strauss–Howe generational theory: Glorious Generation

 The glorious generation was born from 1648 to 1673 and was of the hero archetype.
 They had a protected childhood with tax-supported schools and new laws discouraging the kidnapping of young people.
 After participating in the Indian Wars and the Glorious Revolution, they became involved in the electoral office at a young age.
 As young adults, they took pride in the growing political, commercial, and scientific achievements of England.
 They designed insurance, paper money, and public works.

 Enlightenment Generation

 The enlightenment generation was born between 1674 and 1700 and was of the artist archetype.
 They grew up as protected children when families were close, youth risk discouraged, and good educations and well-connected marriages highly prized.
 As adults, they provided America's first large cadre of credentialed professionals, political managers, and plantation administrators.
-Examples in Europe include George Frederic Handel, Antonio Vivaldi, Domenico Scarlatti, and Johann Sebastian Bach.
+Examples in Europe include George II of Great Britain, Voltaire, George Frederic Handel, Nicholas Amhurst, Antonio Vivaldi, Domenico Scarlatti, and Johann Sebastian Bach.